 A lot of people fear intimacy after rape or abuse.
 Take your time, do things as you are ready.
 What happened to you was not sex.
-Sex is different because you are in control.
+Sex is different because it involves consent on both sides and you are equally in control.
 It's important your partner understands and allows you to take it at your own pace.